ButinVladimir/cyberiada/ROADMAP.md

 Junkie's city has two factions: **placeholder** and random.
 Pharmacies are available immediately with max quality.
 Player crew can use multiple boosters at same time.

-Completin junkie's city will reward player with ability to use more side effects and increase stating quality of pharmacies.
+Completin junkie's city will reward player with ability to use more side effects, up to 3, and increase stating quality of pharmacies.

 ### Combat zone

-Combat zone has three-four factions - **Neighbourwatch**, **Anarks** and **placeholder**.
+Combat zone has three-four factions - **Overwatch**, **Anarks** and **placeholder**.
 Size is medium.
 Designed to be a tutorial for advanced mechanics.

 Has following unlocks:
 - Wanted level and crimes
-- Turf war
 - Missions and retailations

 ### Hacking city